-The D9500LUP is a new Handheld Computer from Handheld Products operating in the 824 MHz to 849 MHz, 1850 MHz to 1910 MHz and 2402 MHz to 2480 MHz and 2412 MHz to 2 462 MHz frequency ranges.
-The objective of the measurements done by Cetecom Inc. was the dosimetric assessment of the device.
-The tests were performed in configurations for devices operated next to a person's head and body.
+The objective of the measurements done by Cetecom Inc. was the dosimetric assessment of one device.
+The tests were performed with the device configured in three different laptop computers.
+The tests were performed in configurations for devices operated next to a person's body.
 The examinations were carried out with the dosimetric assessment system SARA2 described below.